-All that aside, the book is interesting because it’s hard to figure out what Buzzell is.
+All that aside, the book is interesting because it’s hard to figure out who Buzzell is.
 He’s this sort of boomerang kid, a former skate punk not into going to college and not into the popular scene like the rest of his high school.
 He’s not pro-war or anti-war, but decides to enlist because it’s better than sitting on his parents couch or doing a data-entry job for nine bucks an hour.
 You get the idea now that anyone volunteering for the army at a time when it was almost a guarantee to get sent into war was some bible belt Republican who loved God, guns, and George Bush.
 And Buzzell shows that this isn’t entirely true, that you could come from some other background.

 The story continues through basic training, on to a Stryker brigade at Ft.
 Lewis, up near Seattle.
 A Stryker is a big 8-wheeled combat vehicle, way bigger and more armored than a Hummer, but not as heavy or treaded like a tank.
 He worked as an M-240 machine gun operator, first as the guy hauling the ammo, then working up to the guy actually firing the thing.
 Buzzell’s writing is solid; his two main influences are Bukowski and Hunter Thompson.
-He doesn’t have the fluid poetry of Bukowski at his best, and it’s not the kind of rapid-fire manic energy Thompson wields, but fans of both authors would settle in well with his prose.
+He only has some of the fluid poetry of Bukowski at his best, and it’s not the kind of rapid-fire manic energy Thompson wields, but fans of both authors would settle in well with his prose.
 I think the unfortunate part of this blog-t0-book thing is that his earliest posts were not as polished or refined.
 It seems like he just started to find his voice by the end of his time in Iraq.
-So the filler stuff he wrote afterward, and any articles you find of his post-book are much more excellent in style and quality.
+So the additional stuff he wrote afterward, and any articles you find of his post-book are much more excellent in style and quality.
 But the writing is solid enough, and it reads fast, so I appreciated that.

 The politics of the book are mixed.
 In some ways, it seems like Buzzell would be the typical W-following line-toter.
 In other ways, you’d think he was some Berkeley radical anarchist more interested in throwing the system.
 It’s hard to tell where his loyalties lie, and I have no problem with that, because I’m the same way.
 I think if you adhere to the far left, you’re going to have problems reading this, hearing about shooting people and the implied cultural insensitivity here, like Buzzell’s insistence on using the term hajii to refer to any Iraqi people, which some would consider derogatory.
 It’s probably a bit too war-porn for the die-hard Nancy Pelosi fan.
 On the other hand, it probably contains way too many f-bombs for those of you who read the bible six times an hour.
 (That’s a constant complaint in other reviews, and I honestly don’t give a fuck if he uses the word or not.)